Qays: Name and genealogy

 The full name of the tribal confederation is Qays ʿAylān or Qays ibn ʿAylān, though it is most frequently referred to simply as Qays; occasionally in Arabic poetry, it is referred to solely as ʿAylān.
 Members of the Qays are referred to as al-Qaysĭyūn (sing.
 Qaysī), transliterated in English-language sources as "Qaysites" or "Kaisites".
 As an ethno-political group, the Qays are referred to in contemporary sources as al-Qaysīyya.
-Unlike most Arab tribes, the sources seldom use the term Banū (sons of) when referring to the descendants of Qays.
+Unlike most tribes of Arabia, the sources seldom use the term Banū (literally "sons of") when referring to the descendants of Qays.

 Qays is the namesake and progenitor of the confederation, and traditional Arab genealogy holds that the father of Qays was a certain Aylan.
-According to the genealogists, Aylan was actually the epithet of al-Nās, a son of Mudar ibn Nizar ibn Ma'ad ibn Adnan.
+According to the traditional genealogists, ʿAylān was the epithet of al-Nās, a son of Mudar ibn Nizar ibn Ma'ad ibn Adnan.
 The theory that Aylan is the father of Qays is rejected by Ibn Khaldun (d.
 1406), a medieval historian of Arab tribes, and is indirectly rejected by other medieval Arab historians.
 Rather, Ibn Khaldun asserts that "Qays Aylan" is the epithet of al-Nas ibn Mudar ibn Nizar ibn Ma'ad ibn Adnan.
 These historians hold varying theories as to the origins of the "Aylan" part of the epithet; among these are that Aylan was either the name of al-Nas's famous horse, his dog, his bow, a mountain where he was said to have been born, or a man who raised him.

-Qays was one of the two subdivisions of Mudar, the other being Khindif (also known as al-Yās).
+Qays was one of the two subdivisions of Mudar, the other being the Khindif (also known as al-Yās).
 As descendants of Mudar, the Qays are considered Adnanites or "North Arabians"; Arab tradition traces the descent of all Arab tribes to either Adnan or Qahtan, father of the "South Arabians".
 By the dawn of Islam in the mid-7th century, the descendants of Qays were so numerous and so significant a group that the term Qaysī came to refer all North Arabians.